 Are you looking for a fun way to add a little farmhouse charm to a room?
 You can make your own shiplap wall with plywood!
 Learn how we saved money by making our plywood shiplap instead of buying the premade shiplap.

-Further Reading – Here’s some other accent wall ideas:
+Further Reading – Here are some other accent wall ideas:

 - How To Install A Faux Shiplap Wall

 - 15 Unique Fireplace Accent Wall Ideas